jnavno/vibration_detection/README.md

 ### Basic Flow

+🎯 GOAL
+When the device wakes up for real, it should:

+Collect ~12 seconds of vibration data (in memory, not saved to file).

+Analyze that full block of data using FFT or ML logic (not 1 sample).

+Save the classification result (like “Likely Machete”) to a log file.

+Go back to sleep.

     Interrupt wakes up the device.
 The interrupt is disabled.
     Accelerometer and battery gauge are powered on.
     System reads data stream,